blog posts

 Introduction to Linux

-Just like iOS, Windows and Mac OS, Linux is an operating system.
+Like iOS, Windows, and Mac OS, Linux is an operating system.
 In fact, Linux is one of the most popular and widely used platforms in the world.
-It may be interesting to know that a product called “Android” gets all its power from the Linux operating system.
+It may be interesting to know that a product called Android gets all its power from the Linux operating system.

 An operating system is software that manages all the hardware resources associated with your desktop or laptop.
-Simply put, an operating system manages the relationship between the software part and the hardware part of your computer system.
+Simply put, an operating system manages the relationship between your computer system’s software and hardware.
 The Linux operating system includes several sections, each of which we will introduce and explain in the following.

-Familiarity with different parts of Linux operating system
+Familiarity with different parts of the Linux operating system

 The different parts of the Linux operating system are as follows: